Exercises for Groin Hernia (Inguinal Hernia)

 Simple exercises for preventing Groin Hernia:

-Patients must indulge into some simple exercises to gradually make the abdominal muscles stronger.
+Patients must indulge in some simple exercises to gradually make the abdominal muscles stronger.
 Few of these exercises are listed below:

 1. Pillow Squeeze: This exercise is done using the thigh muscles.
 Lie down flat on the floor, bend your knees.
 Hold a pillow between your knees and inhale.
 While exhaling, squeeze the pillow slowly with both knees.
 Repeat this exercise 20 times a day.